Turn Simple Materials into a Stunning Hypertufa Planter

-Hypertufa, which was invented for use in alpine gardens, is a manufactured substitute for Tufa – the porous rock that forms around mineral water springs.
+Hypertufa was originally developed for alpine gardens as a practical substitute for tufa, a naturally porous rock formed around mineral water springs.

 Step 1.
 Mix 1 part cement to 2 parts peat and add water until the mixture can hold its shape.